lareponse/badhat/README.md

 * No layers of abstraction

 All you need are **file systems**, **functions**, **arrays** and **conventions**.
-ADDBAD is \~80 lines of core code that give you everything required to build real applications—and nothing you don’t explicitly ask for.
+ADDBAD is \~200 lines of core code that give you everything required to build real applications—and nothing you don't explicitly ask for.

 ---